Sharp bounds for the resolvent of linearized Navier Stokes equations in the half space around a shear profile: Abstract

 \section{Abstract}

-In this paper, we derive sharp bounds on the semigroup of the linearized Navier-Stokes equations near a stationary boundary layer on the half space.
-The bounds are obtained uniformly in the inviscid limit.
-Delicate boundary layer norms are introduced in order to capture the true boundary layer behavior of vorticity near the boundary.
-As an immediate application, we construct an approximate solution which exhibits an $L^\infty$ instability of Prandtl's layers.
+In this paper, we derive sharp bounds on the semigroup of the linearized incompressible Navier-Stokes equations near a stationary shear layer in the half plane and in the half space ($\rit_+^2$ or $\rit_+^3$), with Dirichlet boundary conditions, assuming that this shear layer in spectrally unstable for Euler equations.
+In the inviscid limit, due to the prescribed no-slip boundary conditions, vorticity becomes unbounded near the boundary.
+The novelty of this paper is to introduce boundary layer norms that capture the unbounded vorticity and to derive sharp estimates on this vorticity that are uniform in the inviscid limit.